Economy of the Republic of Ireland: Economic downturn (2008–2013)

 Irish banks correctly identify a systematic risk of triggering an even more severe financial crisis in Ireland if they were to call in the loans as they fall due.
 The loans are subject to terms and conditions, referred to as "covenants".
 These covenants are being waived in fear of provoking the (inevitable) bankruptcy of many property developers and banks are thought to be "lending some developers further cash to pay their interest bills, which means that they are not classified as 'bad debts' by the banks".
 Furthermore, the banks' "impairment" (bad debt) provisions are still at very low levels.

 This does not appear to be consistent with the real negative changes taking place in property market fundamentals.

 On 30 September 2008, the Irish Government declared a guarantee that intends to safeguard the Irish banking system.
 The Irish National guarantee, backed by taxpayer funds, covers "all deposits (retail, commercial, institutional and interbank), covered bonds, senior debt and dated subordinated debt".
 In exchange for the bailout, the government did not take preferred equity stakes in the banks (which dilute shareholder value) nor did they demand that top banking executives' salaries and bonuses be capped, or that board members be replaced.

-Despite the Government guarantees to the banks, their shareholder value continued to decline and on 2009-01-15, the Government nationalised Anglo Irish Bank, which had a market capitalisation of less than 2% of its peak in 2007.
+Despite the government guarantees to the banks, their shareholder value continued to decline and in 2009, the government nationalised Anglo Irish Bank, which had a market capitalisation of less than 2% of its peak in 2007.
 Subsequent to this, further pressure came on the other two large Irish banks, who on 2009-01-19, had share values fall by between 47 and 50% in one day.
 As of 11 October 2008, leaked reports of possible actions by the government to artificially prop up the property developers have been revealed.